-The process is easier than you might think.
+The process is easier than you might think, with the Administrative Assistant to the Dean of Curriculum and Educational Effectiveness able to help you get an electronic survey up and running.
 A sample survey, with standard questions, has already been created in LimeSurvey.
 Look for the document entitled "How to Set-up and Administer your Alumni Survey via LimeSurvey" on that website.
 If you want to customize your survey, click here for the survey template.

 While working on your version of the Alumni Survey you may consider these useful tips.

-Every fall, the Registrar's Office uploads the information about your alumni into the Demographic Data subfolder of your departmental Program Review Archives on Egnyte.
-Make the list of your alumni and send it to the Director of Alumni and Employer Relations for obtaining their most current email addresses.
-It is important to obtain this information right before you will be administering the survey.
+The Administrative Assistant will provide you with the data you need for contacting your alumni.
+It is important to obtain your alumni distribution list right before you will be administering the survey.
 The alumni database is being constantly updated and you want to use the most current emails of your alumni.
-Survey only alumni who graduated in the past seven years.
+Survey only alumni who graduated in the past six years.

 It may be helpful for your department to conduct senior student focus group interviews and compare the results to the Alumni survey findings.
-Here are some $\underline{\text{tips}}$ for developing and administering focus groups.
+Here are some tips for developing and administering focus groups.